donkirkby/live-py-plugin/CONTRIBUTING.md

 [Python][pyrel].

 1. Check that all the Java unit tests run.
-2. Check that all the Python unit tests run in the latest versions of both Python 2 and Python 3.
+2. Use `tox` to check that all the Python unit tests run in the latest versions of both Python 2 and Python 3.
 3. Open plugin/plugin.xml and feature/feature.xml, and increment the Version
     field in each file.
 4. Commit the version changes, and push to GitHub.